 The Accountant is a member of the finance team that is responsible for managing 540 plus philanthropic funds, annually processing approximately 1,000 grants, accepting various forms of contributions and various other financial duties to support the Foundation’s mission.
 The Accountant is a key contributor to the team’s efforts to ensure the accuracy and completeness of the Foundation’s financial records, timely reporting and analysis of financial results, and maintenance of strong internal controls.
 This is accomplished through individual work, contribution to Foundation-wide projects, and serving as a back-up for other team members.

 ESSENTIAL FUNCTIONS AND RESPONSIBILITIES:

-Personal information on donors, grantees, customers and staff is to be kept confidentially.
-Violation of this confidentiality can result in corrective action, up to and including dismissal according to TGKVF policy and procedures.
+Personal information on donors, grantees, customers, and staff is to be kept confidentially.
+Violation of this confidentiality can result in corrective action, up to and including dismissal according to TGKVF Policies and Procedures.

 RESOURCES AND METHODS:

-Employee must be proficient at using a Microsoft Windows-based computer and software applications needed to perform duties (Microsoft Word, Excel, Outlook and the Internet).
-Employee will be trained on grants management software.
+Employee must be proficient at using a Microsoft Windows-based computer and software applications needed to perform duties (Microsoft Word, Excel, and Outlook and the Internet).
+Employee will be trained on finance and grants management software.
 The individual must be familiar with the following office equipment: copier, fax machine, shredder, and scanner.